Wigwag (railroad): Design

-In modern America
+In modern United States

 Few wigwag signals currently remain in place, and the number dwindles as crossings are upgraded and spare parts become scarce.
 Once broken down and sold (or given away) as scrap as modern flashers took their place, they are now railroad collectibles, commanding a hefty price and winding up in personal collections of railroad officials, train spotters, and other individual collectors.
 Magnetic Flagman made in Minneapolis, Minnesota after production was moved from Los Angeles are especially rare and are valued by collectors.

 Two WRRS Autoflag #5s on the Ames-Des Moines branch of the Chicago & North Western in downtown Ames, Iowa, September 1971.
 Signals were replaced by more modern devices in 1973.

 Although many wig wags are still used by heritage railroads and railroad museums, there are only 14 railroad crossings with at least one wigwag remaining in use for regular railroads in the United States as of 2022.
 All 14 are in California.
 There is also a non-working example located in Pullman, Washington.
 This is stark contrast from Federal Railroad Administration data from 2004, showing there were 1,098 railroad crossings in the United States having one or more wigwags as their warning device.
 Of those 1,098 crossings having wigwags, 398 were in California, 117 in Wisconsin, 97 in Illinois, 66 in Texas and 45 in Kansas.
 The 2004 data showed a total of 44 states have at least one railroad crossing having a wigwag as its warning device.
 A previous FRA publication from 1983 showed 2,618 crossings equipped with wigwags.

 The last wigwag on a main rail line, a Magnetic Flagman upper-quadrant at a rural crossing in Delhi, Colorado on the BNSF Railway, was removed in March 2021 and now resides at the Colorado Railroad Museum.
 Until destroyed by a truck in April 2004, a lower-quadrant Magnetic Flagman wigwag protected a private crossing of a BNSF line hidden from public view by a sound barrier in Pittsburg, California.
 The wigwag, the last "Model 10" in active use, was replaced by standard highway flashers.
 The Model 10 was distinguished by its short, low-hanging cantilever and use of crossbucks mounted higher than the cantilever.
 They were almost exclusively used by the Santa Fe, although there were also a few of this model on the Southern Pacific.
 In 2011–12, working replica wigwags were installed at Disney California Adventure Park in Anaheim, California along the Red Car Trolley as well as show wigwags that were placed in Radiator Springs Racers.